kinghos/UniNotes/Part IA/Digital Electronics/Quine-McCluskey Minimisation.md

 tags:
   - booleanAlgebra
 ---
-Given a function and its minterms, the QM method is more effective at simplifying the linear algebra than Karnaugh maps
+Given a function and its [[Boolean Algebra Laws#Truth tables|minterms]], the QM method is more effective at simplifying the linear algebra than Karnaugh maps

 1. Create a table with 3 columns:
 	- Group: the number of ones